 the specific source.
 Deficiencies are identified and

-must be corrected before BTS will approve initiating
+must be corrected before EMS will approve initiating

 the actual testing.

 Scheduling a Test

 Once both protocols have been approved, a mutually acceptable